 In addition, we will thoroughly go over the Connecticut permit process so that you can successfully apply for and receive your permit(s).

 Connecticut laws will be discussed in general.
 It is highly recommended that all students follow up their basic training and take these advanced courses once they receive their permit and purchase their own handgun.
-They should practice and Chris’ Indoor Shooting Range in Guilford, CT is a great place to do so.
+They should practice at Chris’ Indoor Shooting Range in Guilford, CT is a great place to do so.

 Residents of Connecticut who wish to purchase, possess and transport pistols and revolvers outside their homes within the state of Connecticut or who wish to carry a loaded handgun on their person for personal protection in the event of a self defense situation must first obtain a CT Permit to Carry Pistol and Revolvers.
 With this permit you will also be able to purchase rifles, shotguns and ammunition without needing to get another certificate or permit.
 (Recently passed PA 13-3 requires that after April 1, 2014 any purchaser of a rifle or shotgun hold a Permit to Carry Pistols and Revolvers, a Handgun Eligibility Certificate or the newly created “Long Gun Eligibility Certificate” Ammunition certificates will be required to purchase ammunition or magazines after October 1st of 2013).